samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 We can add client-side code to our Node-RED application as well to display at the root of the domain (https://_your-app_name_.mybluemix.net/).
 We can place content (HTML, CSS, JS) within the "public" folder that we'd like to display when users visit.

-This GitHub repository contains the client-side code for this application in the "public" folder.
+This GitHub repository contains the client-side code for this application in the [/public](/public) folder.
 We can simply replace the existing /public directory of the Node-RED Starter application with this and our app will be set up.

-First, download the /public directory from this repository as a ZIP and extract it.
+First, download this repository as a ZIP folder and extract it to access the [/public](/public) directory.

-Then, replace the current /public directory within the /your-app-name directory on your local machine.
+Then, replace the current /public directory (within the /your-app-name directory) on your local machine with the [/public](/public) directory you just downloaded from this repository.

-Then run `cf push your-app-name` one more time to re-deploy the app to IBM Cloud.
-Your deployment of the app is ready to go!
+After replacing the /public directory, run `cf push your-app-name` one more time to re-deploy the app to IBM Cloud.

+Your app is all set up!

 ## Using this application